On this page

 Standardised packaging is also found in Australia, France, UK, Ireland, Hungary, Norway, with many other countries signalling their intent to make this change.

 14 March 2018: standardised packaging regulations came into force.

-14 March to 6 June 2018: an extra six weeks is allowed for old stock to be distributed, and a further six weeks for that old stock to be sold.
+14 March to 6 June 2018: an extra six weeks was allowed for old stock to be distributed, and a further six weeks for that old stock to be sold.

-7 June 2018: only standardised packs will be able to be sold.
+7 June 2018: only standardised packs are be able to be sold from this date.